 TIP 2: Don't rush.
 Concentrate on correctness.
-You can't use notes you can't read.
+Speed will come later.

 TIP 3: Write small.
 Smaller letters are written faster.